 I also have an interest in Mathematical Education and especially applications of AIED as well as certain aspects of the foundations of mathematics: Set Theory, Mathematical Logic and Category Theory.

 Current and Recent PhD Students

-Luke Naylor (Algebraic Geometry, started 2020) Vixtor do Valle Pretti (Algebraic Geometry, visiting 2019/20) Husniyah Alzubaidi (Algebraic Geometry) Graham Manuell (Foundations, completed 2020) Ciaran Meachan (Algebraic Geometry, completed 2012), Dulip Piyaratne (Algebraic Geometry, completed 2013), Wafa Alagal (Algebraic Geometry, completed 2015), Manolis Mavrikis (AIED, completed 2008).
+Luke Naylor (Algebraic Geometry, started 2020) Victor do Valle Pretti (Algebraic Geometry, completed 2021) Husniyah Alzubaidi (Algebraic Geometry, started 2020) Graham Manuell (Foundations, completed 2020) Ciaran Meachan (Algebraic Geometry, completed 2012), Dulip Piyaratne (Algebraic Geometry, completed 2013), Wafa Alagal (Algebraic Geometry, completed 2015), Manolis Mavrikis (AIED, completed 2008).

 I am an Italian-Scot born in Scotland and married to Penny Morris with two children: Olivia and Ryan.
 My academic career includes degrees from Oxford and Cambridge and research fellowships held in Edinburgh.
 My PhD supervisor was Professor Sir Simon Donaldson and was in the subject of Gauge Theory.
 But I have always had a strong interest in Algebraic Geometry and especially its abstract aspects.
 I also have a keen interest in Mathematical Education having been involved with a number of SFC funded projects in collaborative teaching in Scotland.
 I also have an interest in various aspects of the Foundations of Mathematics.